danielddalton2/password-generator/README.md

 ## Description

-A tool to help generate a random password with varyious options.
+A tool to help generate a random password with various options.

 ## Installation